Research

 I have been researching obesity, weight loss, eating disorders, dieting and everything to do with these topics since suffering anorexia as a teenager and then bulimia.
 I was fortunate enough to be the first pupil from my school to graduate from Cambridge University and I can remember sitting in my room at Corpus Christi College, overlooking the inspirational Kings Chapel, and asking myself the million dollar question – why can’t I stop eating?
 When I want more than anything in the world to be slim…I believe that my unique contribution to research into obesity is to have answered this question – to have come across and researched three very common medical conditions, which cause insatiable food cravings, and to apply this knowledge to understand why we can’t stick to ‘traditional’ diets (eating less).
 The killer discovery was that traditional diets cause these three conditions and so, trying to eat less, turns you into a food addict – directly and indirectly, as my books explain.

-On these research pages, I have listed a number of medical journal articles and put links on for articles that are freely available on the web.
+On these articles page on this site, I have listed a few of the many medical journal articles that I analysed for The Obesity Epidemic book.
+I’ve put links on for articles that are freely available on the web.
 I have also listed some articles that can be bought through libraries, or direct from the journal (e.g. the famous Kekwick & Pawan 1956 article can be bought, on line, through The Lancet).
-I can help you with how I got hold of them, if you are trying to do the same. www.pubmedcentral.nih.gov is one of the best sites for journal hunting!
+This is just a small sample of the 400 references covered on www.theobesityepidemic.org web site.

 For anyone interested in dieting and weight loss, I hope that all of you will find something interesting in these pages.
 I have listed the books I most recommend for each of the medical conditions and you may well find some of the obesity articles as interesting as I have done.